keaSystemIntegration/gift-wishing/docs/overview_of_the_system.md

 # Authors and Responsibilites

-Here we'll list which service each author was responsible for.
+Here we are listing which service each author was responsible for.
 Included in the responsibility of a service is the communication to other services from their service, and data persistence if relevant.

 ## Gabriel Nicutari